BlinkID/blinkid-android/README.md

 # <a name="troubleshoot"></a> Troubleshooting

+## <a name="integrationTroubleshoot"></a> Integration problems

+In case of problems with integration of the SDK, first make sure that you have tried integrating it into Android Studio by following [integration instructions](#quickIntegration).
+Althought we do provide [Eclipse ADT integration](#eclipseIntegration) integration instructions, we officialy do not support Eclipse ADT anymore.
+Also, for any other IDEs unfortunately you are on your own.

+If you have followed [Android Studio integration instructions](#quickIntegration) and are still having integration problems, please contact us at [help.microblink.com](http://help.microblink.com).

+## <a name="sdkTroubleshoot"></a> SDK problems

 In case of problems with using the SDK, you should do as follows:

+### Licencing problems

+If you are getting "invalid licence key" error or having other licence-related problems (e.g. some feature is not enabled that should be or there is a watermark on top of camera), first check the ADB logcat.
+All licence-related problems are logged to error log so it is easy to determine what went wrong.

+When you have determine what is the licence-relate problem or you simply do not understand the log, you should contact us [help.microblink.com](http://help.microblink.com).
+When contacting us, please make sure you provide following information:

+* exact package name of your app (from your `AndroidManifest.xml` and/or your `build.gradle` file)
+* licence key that is causing problems
+* please stress out that you are reporting problem related to Android version of _BlinkID_ SDK
+* if unsure about the problem, you should also provide excerpt from ADB logcat containing licence error

+### Other problems

+If you are having problems with scanning certain items, undesired behaviour on specific device(s), crashes inside _BlinkID_ or anything unmentioned, please do as follows:

 * enable logging to get the ability to see what is library doing.
 To enable logging, put this line in your application: